cse110-fa21-group23/cse110-fa21-group23/specs/storage/LocalStorage.md

 # Current keys inside LocalStorage

  - dietaryRestrictions
-   - This will contain the user prefered diets to filter the searches by
+   - This will contain the user prefered diet to filter the searches by
    - Value will be an array
+   - ie) ['vegetarian']
+ - intolerancesRestrictions
+   - This will contain the user preferred intolerances to filter the searches by
+   - Value will be an array
-   - ie) ['vegetarian', 'vegan']
+   - ie) ['soy', 'diary', 'gluten']